 A Soviet-era tank rusts on the coast of the Yemeni island of Socotra.
 (Photo credit: AFP)

-This is allegedly part of a plan to turn the Yemeni island into a center for regional espionage as well as increasing military control over maritime routes.
+This is allegedly part of a plan to turn the Yemeni island into a center for regional espionage, as well as to increase military control over maritime routes.

-Socotra Island recently made headlines due to the controversy of Israeli tourists visiting the Yemeni island under a UAE-issued visa.
+In January of this year, Socotra Island made headlines due to controversial photos of Israeli tourists who had visited the island under a UAE-issued visa.

 تحت حماية الإمارات، سياح إسرائيليون يتجولون في جزيرة سقطرى اليمنية ويستفزون اليمنيين بحمل العلم الإسرائيلي pic.twitter.com/TIclbIzVPK

 In June of 2020, the UAE established control of the island by bribing its tribal authorities.